amcsi/php-http-proxy/README.md

 This script can work in two ways:

+#### Anatomy of a proxy request

-### GET style any url
+### Standard style

-In the first case, you have the freedom to choose what URL to visit in your browser via query parameters.
+In this style, you have the freedom to choose what URL to visit in your browser via query parameters.

-Navigate to `http://path/to/this/project/proxy.php?url=http://url-of-choice.com` which will visit url-of-choice.com for you.
-Include the password as a query parameter of course.
+Navigate to `http://path/to/this/project/proxy.php/scheme=http&pass=<passwordGoesHere>/url-of-choice.com` which will visit `http://url-of-choice.com` for you.

-In case the `url` query parameter actually has a special meaning in the target website, you can also use the alternative `_url` key.
+First off, you can see that there is a slash (/) after the php file.
+It is the default apache behavior (even if `mod_rewrite` is disabled) that it executes the php script and adds what is remaining to `$_SERVER['PATH_INFO']`.

+Also note that after the slash after the script name comes a path part that looks like a query string.
+This is what I call "fake GET", and this allows us to pass data to our script without interfering with the real GET parameters that are to be forwarded when the proxy script makes the actual request.

+The important fake GET parameters for now are:

+* `pass` This is where you enter your password for the script
+* `scheme` This is the protocol without `://` used for the target URL.
+* `opts` Option characters.
+This will be mentioned later.

+After the fake GET parameters comes the actual URL to call, not including the protocol, but including the query string, and using real slashes for path separators.

 ### Rewriting style (part of a URL to another)